-SQL MONTH Function is one of the Date and Time Function, which will return an integer that represents the month part of a specified date.
-The basic syntax of the MONTH Function in SQL Server is as follows:
+SQL MONTH Function will return an integer that represents the month part of a specified date.
+The syntax of the MONTH Function in SQL Server is

-For this Month Function example, we are going to use the below-shown data
+For this Month Function example, we use the below-shown data

 SQL MONTH Function Example 1

 In this Month example, we will show you the possible ways to use the Month function

 -- Example for SQL MONTH Function -- Testing Month Function with Random Date SELECT MONTH('07-19-2004') AS [Day Example] -- Testing Month Function with Random Date and Time SELECT MONTH('2015-11-24 12:29:44.513') AS [Day Example] -- Testing Month Function with Todays Date SELECT MONTH(GETDATE()) AS [Todays Date]

 In this case, we will return the Month numbers from Hire Date in Employee table.
 To achieve this, we are using both the DATEPART Function and Month function.
 It demonstrates that you can get the month number using both these functions.

 -- Example for SQL MONTH Function USE [SQL Tutorial] GO SELECT [EmpID] ,[FirstName] + ' '+ [LastName] AS [Full Name] ,[Occupation] ,[YearlyIncome] ,[HireDate] ,MONTH([HireDate]) AS [Month Number] ,DATEPART(month, [HireDate]) AS [This Month From DatePart] FROM [Employee]

 As you can see that the DATEPART function, and Month function are returning the same month result.
 Remember, before 2012 people used the DATEPART function to extract the Month Number.
 Please refer to Date and Time Function in SQL Server for the Remaining Functions.